scadettt/Projectile-Motion-Game/README.md

 The function traj_tracker() is called to draw the path of the trajectory using dotted lines. <br/>
 The distance between each point on the line of trajectory and the target is calculated and added to the list, distance.
 The min() function is used to find the closest distance, and cal_traj(ux, uy, cannon_initial_pos) will return it. <br/>

-traj_tracer(k, sx, sy).
+traj_tracer(k, sx, sy): <br/>
 This function takes in 3 parameters, k, sx, and sy. k is a variable that allows the line to be dotted, and parameters sx and sy are the values calculated in the calc_traj(ux, uy, cannon_initial_pos) function.
 This function moves the cannon object to the next instantaneous coordinates, drawing a dotted trajectory line along the way. <br/>

-how_many_stars(dist).
+how_many_stars(dist): <br/>
 This function takes in variable dist, which is the values returned by calc_traj().
 It will use the input dist to determine how many stars to display using the draw_stars(n) function.

-star_shape().
+star_shape(): <br/>
 This function draws the shape of the star using the turtle library when executed.
 The inside of the star will be filled with color as well.

-draw_stars(n).
+draw_stars(n): <br/>
 This function takes in n, the value returned from how_many_stars().
 It will display a certain number of stars depending on the value of n.
 If the trajectory is too far away from the target, no stars will be given.
 Instead, it will display: <br/>

 You Suck! <br/>